-- Failure to follow Center Policies (including those outlined in this parent handbook, other handbooks, etc.) - Bringing ill children to childcare after being advised to keep them at home. - A parent/guardian making demands for special services that are not provided to other children and cannot reasonably be provided by Grace Children's Center. - Occasionally our environment will not meet the needs of a child with sever or persistent behavioral problems.
+- Failure to follow Center Policies (including those outlined in this parent handbook, other handbooks, and frequent lack of payment) - Bringing ill children to childcare after being advised to keep them at home. - A parent/guardian making demands for special services that are not provided to other children and cannot reasonably be provided by Grace Children's Center. - Occasionally our enviornment will not meet the needs of a child with sever or persistent behavioral problems.